 - Marriage.
 A wedding should prompt you to review your entire financial situation, including your income needs, debt, and other liabilities, and to add a layer of protection for both spouses.

 - Birth or adoption of a child.
-A life insurance policy can provide protection for your family’s increased income needs and any debt you may have taken on, including college expenses.
+A life insurance policy can provide protection for your family's increased income needs, funding a college education, and any debt you may have taken on.

 - New job.
 A term insurance policy can replace any group coverage you may have had from a former employer, and enable you to increase your coverage amount in accordance with your new salary.

 For families with children, if one spouse is staying home, it may be important to have life insurance for that spouse in addition to insuring the primary wage earner.
-Consider the value of the stay-at-home parent and the services he or she provides.
-If a premature death were to occur, in addition to being a devastating loss, it would put a tremendous financial strain on your loved ones and might impact the working spouse’s ability to continue to earn the same living.
+Consider the value of the stay-at-home parent and the services they provide.
+If a premature death were to occur, in addition to being a devastating loss, it would put a tremendous financial strain on your loved ones and might impact the working spouse's ability to continue to earn the same living.